ppaschos/snowmass-connect-docs/docs/index.md

 ## Getting Started

-Snowmass Connect is a job submission service providing access to the Open Science Grid.
+Snowmass Connect is a job submission service providing access to the distributed cyberinfrastructure of the Open Science Grid.
 To sign up, visit [https://connect.snowmass21.io](https://connect.snowmass21.io).
 It is important that you upload your ssh-keys following the instructions on the portal.
 The process will create your home directory on the Snowmass submit node and grant you access via passwordless ssh.

 ## Login to the submit node